 The day was lovely and warm, the sun beaming down on our cheeks as we soaked in the views.
 One of the best things about going further out of the city is the view of the CBD that you get.
-Of course, that includes that iconic arch of the Harbour Bridge across the water.
+Of course, that includes that iconic arch of Sydney Harbour Bridge across the water.

 This gorgeous area is known for its gobsmacking house prices – and they are pretty incredible properties to match!
 In fact, Nicole Kidman and Tom Cruise picked a beautiful house here that perfectly resembles a dolls’ house.
 Other celebs including Ronan Keating and Delta Goodrem have often graced the Daily Mail’s ‘sidebar of shame’ whilst being papped jogging in this beautiful, tranquil part of the city.
 With views like these, you can hardly blame them for wanting to live here.
 It’s such a peaceful area, and offers unique views of the Harbour Bridge.

 As we admired the views, our attention was soon switched to the tumbling grey clouds overhead.
 Before we had much chance to head back, the heavens quite literally opened.

 We were forced to run (not so elegantly in flip flops) to a nearby cricket pavilion, where hordes of fitness fanatics and tennis players were also taking shelter from the storm.
 There was the loudest thunder I have ever heard – it was pretty terrifying!